mamund/apim-labs/auto-rvs/rvs-api-story.md

 * DateUpdated is the UTC date/time the RVS as modifed in any way

 ### Service Staff Record (SSR)
-This is a separate process covered elsewhere in this documentaiton.
+The SSID belongs to the Service Staff Record (SSR).
+Manging SSRs is a separate process covered elsewhere in this documentaiton.

-### Service Work Record
+### Service Work Record (SWR)
-This is a separate process covered elsewhere in this documentation.
+The SID belongs to the Service Work Record (SWR).
+Managing SWRs is a separate process covered elsewhere in this documentation.

-## Work
+## Other Considerations
 * Listing RVS records should support paging (`first`, `previous`, `next`, `last`).
 * Filtering the list of RVS records support support:
   * DateCreated (UTC)